Analysis | The FDA head toes Trump line on plasma — but goes too far

 “So I would say that a 35 — if you’re one of those 35 out of 100 people who these data suggest or show survive as a result of it, this is pretty significant for that person and their family,” Hahn said.

-Trump then ended the news conference after only three questions.
+Trump then ended the news conference after three questions.